Bárbaro Cavernario

-Leonardo Moreno Ayala (born November 6, 1993), better known by his ring name Bárbaro Cavernario, is a Mexican luchador (or professional wrestler), working for Mexican wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
+Leonardo Moreno Ayala (born November 6, 1993), better known by his ring name Bárbaro Cavernario, is a Mexican professional wrestler, working for Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 He portrays a rudo ("bad guy") wrestling character.

-In professional wrestling, Moreno is a two-time Occidente Middleweight Champion, a one-time Welterweight Champion, a one time Light Heavyweight Champion, and a six-time tournament winner (En Busca de un Ídolo 2014, Gran Alternativa 2014, (Note: Cavernario's tag partner for this tournament was Mr. Niebla.)
-CMLL Reyes del Aire 2016, Torneo de Parejas Increíbles 2017, Leyenda de Plata 2018 and Torneo de Parejas Increíbles 2019).
+In professional wrestling, Moreno is a two-time Occidente Middleweight Champion, a one-time Welterweight Champion, a one time Light Heavyweight Champion, and a seven-time tournament winner (En Busca de un Ídolo 2014, Gran Alternativa 2014, (Note: Cavernario's tag partner for this tournament was Mr. Niebla.)
+CMLL Reyes del Aire 2016, Torneo de Parejas Increíbles 2017, Leyenda de Plata 2018, Torneo de Parejas Increíbles 2019 and Leyenda Azul 2025).
 He was formerly a member of the wrestling group known as La Peste Negra ("The Black Plague").

 Personal life

-Leonardo Moreno Ayala is the brother of professional wrestlers known under the ring names Demonio Maya (Mayan Demon) and Indigo.
+Leonardo Moreno Ayala is the brother of professional wrestlers known under the ring names Demonio Maya (Mayan Demon) and Principe Daniel.
 Since both brothers wrestle under a mask, or as enmascarados, their full names are not a matter of public knowledge per lucha libre traditions.
-Moreno is studying Accounting at the University of Guadalajara to ensure he has a skill to fall back on in case he is injured and unable to wrestle.
+Moreno is studied Accounting at the University of Guadalajara to ensure he had a skill to fall back on in case he is injured and unable to wrestle.
+He graduated in 2018.

 In 2019, Moreno married Michelle Diaz.
 The couple have a son together, born in 2021.

 Professional wrestling career

-Leonardo Moreno Ayala trained for his professional wrestling career under wrestlers Furia del Ring and Aquiles alongside his brother Demonio Mayo and made his professional wrestling debut in 2008.
+Leonardo Moreno Ayala trained for his professional wrestling career under wrestlers Furia del Ring and Aquiles alongside his brother Demonio Maya and made his professional wrestling debut in 2008.
 It has not been confirmed what ring name Moreno competed under at the beginning of his career; with the secrecy of masked wrestlers in Mexico, it is possible he used other ring names before he began working as the masked El Bárbaro.